 So, if you are still glued, it’s because you are still searching for some answers.
 You are thinking.
 You are still a little confused perhaps, but that’s ok.
 Confusion means you are thinking.
-That’s way better than NOT being confused because you are NOT thinking.
+That’s way better than NOT being confused because then you are NOT thinking.

 Every year, thousands of students pass out of IIMs, which are the Top B-Schools in India.
 The salaries can go up to as high as 84 lakhs per year (*IIM A, 2019 data).
 That’s a mind-boggling 7 lakhs per month.
 That’s a starting salary.
-Assume a yearly growth of even 10% and in 7 years time, it would be double this figure.
+Assume a yearly growth of even 10% and in 7 years, it would be double this figure.
 A lavish life, after paying back all loans and more.